Sanjita-Baratam/HBB-Sequence-Alignment-Biopython/README.md

-# Pairwise Sequence Alignment of HBB Gene Using Biopython
+# Pairwise Sequence Alignment of Human HBB Gene Using Biopython

 ## 📌 Overview
 This project performs **pairwise sequence alignment** of the **Hemoglobin Beta (HBB) gene** among: